GrottoPress/jentil/README.md

 ## Showcase

-The following websites are powered by Jentil (using child themes):
+The following websites are powered by Jentil:

 - [GrottoPress](https://www.grottopress.com)